 # Slack

-Currents integration with Slack allows posting test results of your Playwright or Cypress tests directly into Slack channels, helping your team stay informed about test outcomes without leaving Slack.
+Currents integration with Slack allows posting test results directly into Slack channels, helping teams stay informed about test outcomes without leaving Slack.

 There are two versions of Slack integration available: